ntrtd/d365-agent/docs/index.md

 ## Overview

-The goal is to create versatile AI agents that can automate and assist with a wide range of Dynamics 365 related business processes for both internal employees and external partners/customers.
-This leverages the standardization and composability offered by MCP to integrate seamlessly with various data sources and tools within the Microsoft ecosystem and beyond.
-An example implementation includes an Order Management Agent utilizing custom MCP tools for product lookup, inventory checks, sales order creation, fulfilment, and invoicing within the SCM domain.
+The goal is to create a suite of specialized AI agents, each focused on a specific functional area (e.g., Sales, Procurement, Finance, Asset Management, Field Service), that can automate and assist with a wide range of Dynamics 365 related business processes.
+These agents will serve both internal employees and external partners/customers.
+The architecture leverages the standardization and composability offered by MCP to allow these specialized agents to integrate seamlessly with various data sources and tools (often via a shared MCP Hub) within the Microsoft ecosystem and beyond.
+An example implementation could be a Sales Agent utilizing MCP tools for opportunity management, quoting, and order entry, or a Procurement Agent focused on requisition processing and purchase order creation.

 ## Documentation Sections